fidel-schaposnik/fidel-schaposnik.github.io/_posts/2022-06-23-tfgnn-intro.md

 ### <a id="introduction_tfgnn">1.2 TensorFlow GNN</a>

 [TensorFlow GNN (TF-GNN)](https://github.com/tensorflow/gnn) is a fairly recent addition to the TensorFlow ecosystem, having been first released in late 2021.
-At this time there are relatively few resources available explaining how to use TF-GNN in practice; this notebook attempts to start filling the gap by providing a basic example of the application of TF-GNN to a real-world problem, namely the classification of molecules to detect cardiotoxicity.
+At this time there are relatively few resources available explaining how to use TF-GNN in practice (see [§5.1](#conclusions_resources) for more); this notebook attempts to start filling the gap by providing a basic example of the application of TF-GNN to a real-world problem, namely the classification of molecules to detect cardiotoxicity.

 TF-GNN is very powerful and flexible, and can deal with large, heterogeneous graphs.
 We will however keep things simple here, and work instead with rather small, homogeneous graphs having few features.
 The main focus will be on showcasing the basic concepts and design abstractions introduced in TF-GNN to facilitate and accelerate end-to-end training of GNN models, particularly: